maueroats/teaching--2020-2021/content/ap-cs/haskell/ch04/ch04-discussion-05.md

         letterFits :: Char -> Char -> Bool
         letterFits 'j' '_' == True
         letterFits 'e' 'o' == False

+  The strings given to `wordFits` will be the same length.

 2. In the game of 24 you are supposed to find a way to combine four whole numbers using addition, subtraction, multiplication, and division, in order to get 24 as the final answer.
-In this question we do a few steps toward that.

    1. pairPossible produces all of the numbers that you can get from a single pair of numbers.
 Omit non-integral results of division.

           pairPossible 3 12 == [-9,9,15,36,4]
           pairPossible 3 4 == [-1,1,7,12]
+          pairPossible 49 2 == [-47,47,51,98]

+      Danger: 49/2 is not 24, so `pairPossible 49 2` should not
+      include 24 in the list!

    2. allPairs produces a list of all of the possible two number pairs